aquiseb/react-native-yarn-workspaces/README.md

 ```

-Link your local packages by running this in your app
+Link your local packages manually (or skip and install all with `yarn` or `lerna bootstrap`)

 ```
-yarn setup
+yarn postinstall
 ```

 Watch for changes in your local packages